loremipsumdonec/optimizely-cms-models/posts/ssr_with_react_and_graphql/ssr_with_react_and_graphql_part_1.md

 ```

 What is needed is that we need to wait until everything is finished.
 So, the JavaScript must send back a signal when it is finished, and only then can we retrieve the value.

-This is a common problem and nothing that should be new.

 ### AddHostObject